Dorukuz/Discord-Boost-Tool/README.md

 # Features

-Boost a server
+Boost a server\n
-Edit your stock
+Edit your stock\n
-Info On Token
+Info On Token\n
-Fast Token Checker
+Fast Token Checker\n

 # How to use

-WILL NOT WORK WITHOUT Capmonster API KEY
+WILL NOT WORK WITHOUT Capmonster API KEY \n\n
-WILL NOT WORK WITHOUT BALANCE ON CAPMONSTER put your token(s) in tokens.txt put your [CapMonster](https://capmonster.cloud) key in settings.json .
+WILL NOT WORK WITHOUT BALANCE ON CAPMONSTER\n\n put your token(s) in tokens.txt\n put your [CapMonster](https://capmonster.cloud) key in settings.json .\n
 ```json
     "Capmonster_apikey": "Put your capmonster api key here!"
 ```